Celebrating excellence in family, business, ownership, and society

 Distinguishing prestigious family businesses around the world since 1996

-This award – presented annually – provides a unique opportunity to promote the indispensable role family businesses play in the global economy and serves as a platform for family businesses to exchange best practices and analyse the economic backdrop.
+This annual award provides a unique opportunity to promote the indispensable role family businesses play in the global economy and serves as a platform for family businesses to exchange best practices and analyze the economic backdrop.

 Criteria & process

 The award recognizes family businesses with excellence on the following dimensions: family, business, ownership, and society.

 - Large (with an annual turnover of at least USD 0.5 billion)

 In selecting the award winner, a panel of independent jury experts examines further aspects of the family business.

 Careful consideration is given to the values of the people who run the business, including the way in which they unite their family and business interests and combine tradition and innovation while demonstrating a clear commitment to their communities.